ofbeaton/phpami/README.md

 This is a fork and update of the AMI portion of the now defunc [PHPAGI](http://phpagi.sourceforge.net/) PHP 4.4 project which has not been updated since 2010.

-We have kept the simplicity of a simple class with command methods, adding a packagist entry and namespaces.
+We have kept the simplicity of a single class with command methods, adding a packagist entry and namespaces.
 This is a breaking change as class and method names have changed to follow modern standards, however they are a 1:1 mapping so updating your code should be straight forward.

 If you are dealing with only Asterisk v13+ servers, consider using [PAMI](http://marcelog.github.io/PAMI/) instead, which uses modern design paterns with observer-listener pattern.
 It no longer supports legacy Asterisk versions like v1.4 however.
 It may also see less development than the [NAMI](http://marcelog.github.io/Nami/) library for NodeJS.

 ## Installing via Composer

-The recommended way to install Granite is through [Composer](http://getcomposer.org).
+The recommended way to install PHPAMI is through [Composer](http://getcomposer.org).

 ```bash